Mary Beth Long: Department of Defense

 Long began her career at the Department of Defense in May 2004 as the Deputy Assistant Secretary of Defense for Counter Narcoterrorism (DASD-CN) with a budget of over $1 billion and served in that role until August 2006, including one year while dual-hatted in her international security affairs role.
 She spent considerable time in Afghanistan and was the architect of the counter narcotic police and other training.
 In August 2005, she became the Principal Deputy Assistant Secretary of Defense for International Security Affairs.
 From 2006 to 2007, she was dual-hatted as the Principal Deputy Assistant Secretary of Defense and DASD Counternarcotics, adding policy oversight of the Western Hemisphere, Asia, South East Asia, Africa and the Middle East to her portfolio.

 In 2007 she was appointed as the acting assistant Secretary of Defense (ASD) and added Europe, NATO, and Russia to her portfolio.
 In December 2007, Long became the first woman to be confirmed by the Senate as an Assistant Secretary of Defense.

-In her capacity as ASD, Long represented OSD Policy at the National Security Council at the NSC Deputies’ Meetings and also provided Congressional testimony on a variety of matters.
+In her capacity as ASD, Long represented OSD Policy at the National Security Council at the NSC Deputies' Meetings and also provided Congressional testimony on a variety of matters.

 That same year, Long became the first woman appointed as the Chairman of the High Level Group responsible for NATO's nuclear policy, reporting to the Secretary General of NATO.

 Post-Government

+After departing the Pentagon, Long remains active in foreign policy, security, and intelligence issues as a frequent speaker and advisor.
+Since 2010, she has owned and operated a daily security digest and information service in English and Arabic providing defense-related news and analysis to select clients and is a frequent participant in private discussions with foreign national leadership from the Middle East, Turkey, Russia, China, India, Europe, and Latin America on defense strategy, capability building, and intelligence matters.
+Ms. Long has presided over Council of Foreign Relations discussions on various topics, including Ukraine, intelligence matters, and U.S. Industrial Base Preparedness.
+She was a member of the organization's committee on Washington programming in 2023.

+Long is also frequently a panelist at think tanks both in the U.S. and abroad on a variety of issues, such as the Future of Military Targeting, The Future of Defense Security Cooperation in the Middle East, the Use of Drones, Women in National Security and Emerging Technology in Warfare.
+She appears on Voice of America on current affairs as well as Korea-North Korea-China issues.
+In 2022, Ms. Long worked with several organizations to facilitate the departure of American citizens and retrieve former Afghan military and intelligence colleagues from Afghanistan.

+In 2021, Long joined Penn State School of International Affairs (SIA) faculty as a professor of practice for the 2021-22 academic year where she taught graduate classes in foreign affairs, intelligence and globalization.
+She has served on the university's Provost's Global Advisory Council since 2017.